-From 2003 to 2005, Mockenhaupt worked as deputy group director for the Health group and also served as its interim director in 2004.
-As a senior program officer, from 1999 to 2003, she worked in the areas of health behavior, obesity and chronic disease management.
-Her portfolio included the Active for Life, Health e-Technologies, Managing Pediatric Asthma and Improving Asthma Care for Children national programs, as well as many other grants and contracts.
+From 2003 to 2005, Mockenhaupt worked as deputy group director for the Health Group and also served as its interim director in 2004.
+As a senior program officer, from 1999 to 2003, she worked in the areas of health behavior, obesity, and chronic disease management.

-Before joining the Foundation, Mockenhaupt spent 16 years with AARP in Washington, D.C., where she specialized in health and aging.
-She co-authored the book, Healthy Aging, with Kathleen Boyle and has written many journal articles on this issue.
-Her other positions with AARP included providing technical assistance on health issues in AARP field offices, managing their health advocacy services and serving as director of the National Resource Center on Health Promotion and Aging.
+Before joining the Foundation, Mockenhaupt spent 16 years with AARP in Washington, D.C., where she specialized in health and aging, managing Health Advocacy Services and the National Resource Center on Health Promotion and Aging.
+She co-authored the book Healthy Aging with Kathy Nelson.
 She also has held positions at Focus Technologies in Washington, D.C.; the National Center for Education in Maternal and Child Health, Georgetown University; and the National Health Screening Council, Bethesda, Md.

 A native of Pittsburgh, Mockenhaupt now lives in New Jersey.
-She and her husband, Ralph, have two adult children.
+She and her husband, Ralph, have two adult children and one granddaughter.